Geometrical description and Faddeev-Jackiw quantization of electrical networks: Examples

 These equations show that these two variables are slaved to the external flux and the other pair $\{\phi_{1},q_1\}$.
 We can integrate the first one, and substitute $\phi_2$ in total energy function.
 After this substitution, there are time dependent terms in the total energy function that no effect on the dynamics of $\phi_1$ and $q_1$.
 We discard those, and in this manner we arrive at the effective Hamiltonian (\ref{eq:H_eff_SQUID}).

 Observe, that under constant external flux, the emf $V_e$ is zero, and there is an ignorable coordinate, and therefore a conserved quantity in the total energy function (Eq.~(\ref{eq:energy_f_SQUID}) with the substitution of $w_1$).
 In the presence of time dependent external flux, this ignorable coordinate and conserved quantity couple become the slaved pair.
+We finally observe that, under the assumption for the initial manifold $\mcl{M}_{2B}$ in Sec.~\ref{sec:quantization_superc_circuits}, the final reduced submanifold $\mcl{M}_S=\{q_1,\phi_1\}$ has, as usually phenomenologically posited, an $S^1\times \mathbbm{R}$ topology.